telerik/fiddler-docs/ModelDoc.md

 * An alternative to using the AppContainer Loopback Exemption Utility is to [declare the privateNetworkClientServer permission][5].

-Place Fiddler’s Root Certificate in the machine's Trusted Root store
+Place Fiddlerï¿½s Root Certificate in the machine's Trusted Root store
 --------------------------------------------------------------------

 1. Enable Fiddler HTTPS-decryption feature.
-A ‘Warning’ dialog appears.
+A ï¿½Warningï¿½ dialog appears.
 Click **Yes** to trust the Fiddler Root certificate.

  ![Warning dialog][6]